dengste/org-caldav/README.md

 #### Troubleshooting

+If org-caldav reports a problem with the given URL, please triple-check that the URL is correct.
+It must point to a valid calendar on your CalDAV server.

+If the error is that the URL does not seem to accept DAV requests, you can additionally check with 'curl' by doing

+     curl -D - -X OPTIONS --basic -u mylogin:mypassword URL

+The output of this command must contain a 'DAV' header like this:

+    DAV: 1, 3, extended-mkcol, access-control, ... etc. ...

 By default, org-caldav will put all kinds of debug output into the buffer \*org-caldav-debug\*.
 Look there if you're getting sync errors or if something plain doesn't work.
 If you're using an authinfo file